ebeauce/ILSI/README.md

   to update your scripts.

 ## Tutorials
 Check out the *tests* folder for example scripts.
 Jupyter notebooks can be run to reproduce the results shown in Beaucé et al. 2022.
 See the list of required packages at the top of the scripts.
-The `plotFMC` and `functionsFMC` librairies are from the FMC repository available at [https://github.com/Jose-Alvarez/FMC](https://github.com/Jose-Alvarez/FMC).
+The `plotFMC` and `functionsFMC` libraries are from the FMC repository ([https://github.com/Jose-Alvarez/FMC](https://github.com/Jose-Alvarez/FMC)).
+I added a few minor modifications to these libraries, so, please, download FMC from my Github: [https://github.com/ebeauce/FMC](https://github.com/ebeauce/FMC).

 ## Questions?